-Even though many believe long is beautiful, the designs and styles are rather limited.
-For short, the situation is different.
-You can find hundreds of new looks and appearances with different unique haircut styles to choose from that will suit you.
-In addition, it’s easier to manage short hair and keep it healthy.
-This is the reason that many modern women prefer to have shorter styles.
-Not only are they easier to maintain but look great both curly and straight or somewhere in between.
+Even though many believe long equals beautiful, the designs are rather limited.
+For short, the situation is reversed.
+Find hundreds of fresh ideas and appearances with unique elements.
+In addition, it’s easier to manage and keep healthy and look great in both curly and straight flavors or somewhere in between.

 Thick hair often tends to be coarse and dry, again leading to breakage and damage at the ends no matter how much heavy conditioner you throw at it.
 A way of eradicating this problem is by going for shorter designs which are fashionable and manageable.
-Not only do they require much less maintenance but also thanks to their ability to add volume to fine hair and eliminating any damaged ends in the case of thick hair.
-The following are a few ideas which will make you think about striking out in that direction.
+Not only do they require much less maintenance but also thanks to their ability to add body to fine flyaways and eliminating damaged ends in the case of thick.
+The following are a few ideas which will urge you to strike out in that direction.

-The name may imply otherwise but this is a short style, it’s worn in conjunction or hybridized with another style on the rest of the hair.
+The name may imply otherwise but this is a short style, worn in conjunction or hybridized with other elements.
 Leave longer bangs falling over the face.
-To achieve this look your stylist will have to make a side part and then run a flat iron over the falling locks.
-Women with curly hair can also wear this.
-Here Posh Spice aka Victoria Beckham is sporting some long side swept bangs with highlights.
+To achieve this your stylist will have to make a side part and then run a flat iron over the falling locks.
+Curly women can also wear this.
+Here Posh Spice aka Victoria Beckham is sporting long side swept highlighted bangs.

-There aren’t many other short styles that are as fashionable and versatile as the bob cut.
-In fact, the bob is a very broad term and there are many different varieties such as flipped bob, Chinese bob, shingle bob, long bob, shaggy bob, A-line bob, inverted bob and many others.
-Using our makeover utility is a good way of finding out which suits you the best.
+There aren’t many other options as fashionable and versatile as the bob.
+In fact, the bob is a very broad term and there are many different varieties such as flipped bob, Asian, shingle, long, shaggy bob, A-line, inverted, and many others.
+Using our makeover utility is a good way of finding which suits the best.

-A pixie cut is simple and capable of making fine and straight hair appear stronger and less flaccid.
-Women with pixie cuts never need more than one or two minutes to towel dry after a shower.
-The only trouble with this style is it won’t suit everyone in its most simple form however you can tweak it to suit your face shape.
-In simple terms, add height if you have a round face and keep the sides cut close add volume to the sides if you have a slender one.
+A pixie is simple and capable of making fine and straight locks appear stronger and less flaccid.
+Women with pixies never need more than a couple of minutes to towel dry after a shower.
+The only trouble is, in its most simple form, it won’t suit everyone however you can tweak it to suit your face shape.
+In simple terms, add height if you have a round face and keep the sides cut close, add body to the sides if you have a slender one.

-Here is a model with a quintessential pixie cut.
+Here is a model wearing a quintessential pixie cut.